 Real estate is a good business model if you are looking for a lucrative line of work.
 However, every promising field attracts a high volume of interest.
-Many entrepreneurs are interested in getting into the real estate market, but how can they outlast the competition and – more importantly – turn their venture into a sustainable success?
+Many entrepreneurs are interested in getting into the residential real estate market, but how can they outlast the competition and – more importantly – turn their venture into a sustainable success?

 What does it take to succeed in real estate?
 A wide range of things, but you’ll get off to a good start if you learn how to avoid foreseeable errors, build a creative team to develop the business, and calculate your carrying costs to avoid running out of cash to cover business expenses.

 Let’s take a closer look at the core aspects of launching a successful real estate business: